 What You Can Control (and What You Can’t)

-It’s easy to feel overwhelmed by how unpredictable AI systems seem.
+It’s easy to feel overwhelmed by how unpredictable ChatGPT can seem.
 But a surprising amount is within your control – and that’s where you should focus your energy.

 You can control: